-The evaluator will conduct visits of brick-and-mortar stores and conduct interviews with retail staff to track product availability, as well as stocking, pricing, and promotional practices compared to the baseline study, and any subsequent evaluations.
-CalMTA completed seven in-person visits to big box retail stores in northern and southern California, including Home Depot (two stores), Best Buy (two stores), Lowes' (one store), Costco (one store), Sams Club (one store).
-The evaluator will expand the sample to: include additional retailers including independents participating in ESRPP throughout Nationwide buying group; reflect other retailers in the midstream RHP incentive program; and include online retail stores - especially large online retailers like Amazon.
+The evaluator will conduct visits to brick-and-mortar stores and conduct interviews with retail staff to track product availability, as well as stocking, pricing, and promotional practices compared to the baseline study and any subsequent evaluations.
+CalMTA completed eight in-person visits to big box retail stores in northern and southern California, including The Home Depot (two stores), Best Buy (two stores), Lowe's (one store), Costco (one store), Sam's Club (one store, and IKEA (one store).
+The evaluator will expand the sample to include additional retailers (i.e., independent retailers participating in ESRPP through the Nationwide buying group); reflect other retailers participating in the MTI's midstream incentive program; and include online retail stores, especially large online retailers like Amazon.
 Alternatively, the evaluator can recommend web-scraping to extract product information, augmented by retailer interviews, to assess consumer acceptance and stocking practices.
-Retail data gathering research should consider the seasonality of space heating and cooling product availability, since stocking for those single-function products varies by season.